 - 6.1.1.
-The Executive Director is hereby authorized to provide, on behalf of the Commission, recommendations to City Council regarding legislation affecting zoning, the Comprehensive Plan, the Capital Program, land subdivision, plans of streets, or the purchase or sale of real estate, to fulfill the Commission's duties pursuant to § 2-307 and § 4-604 of the Philadelphia Home Rule Charter, as follows: - 6.1.1.1 Bills authorizing encroachments into the right-of-way that affect the Comprehensive Plan, as provided in Subsection 6.2, below; - 6.1.1.2 Bills, described in subsections .1 through .5 below, with respect to which the Commission, has provided an approval or made a recommendation which encompasses the substance of the bill, as determined by the Executive Director; - .1 Bills affecting plans of streets and other utility rights-of-way ; - .2 Bills to authorize an activity contemplated in a finally approved plat; - .3 Bills extending the time for conditions to be met to make a bill effective; - .4 Bills authorizing the sale or purchase of real property that is the result of, or is necessary to carry out, other activities; and
+The Executive Director is hereby authorized to provide, on behalf of the Commission, recommendations to City Council regarding legislation affecting zoning, the Comprehensive Plan, the Capital Program and Capital Budget, land subdivision, plans of streets, or the purchase or sale of real estate, to fulfill the Commission's duties pursuant to § 2-303, § 2-307 and § 4-604 of the Philadelphia Home Rule Charter, as follows: - 6.1.1.1 Bills authorizing encroachments into the right-of-way that affect the Comprehensive Plan, as provided in Subsection 6.2, below: - 6.1.1.2 Bills for which the Commission has provided an approval, or made a recommendation, as determined by the Executive Director, specifically: - .1 Bills affecting plans of streets and other utility rights-of-way; - .2 Bills to authorize an activity contemplated in a finally approved plat; - Bills extending the time for conditions to be met to make a bill effective; - .4 Bills authorizing the sale or purchase of real property that is the result of, or is necessary to carry out, other activities; and - .5 Zoning bills, including map change bills, the regulation of uses, approvals pertaining to specialized districts, and zoning rule changes.

-- .5 Zoning bills, including map change bills, the regulation of uses, approvals pertaining to specialized districts, and zoning rule changes. - 6.1.1.3 Bills authorizing the sale or purchase of real property that is less than 10,000 square feet in area. - 6.1.2.
-The Executive Director is hereby authorized to extend the review period, on behalf of the Commission, with respect to any proposed legislation subject to Commission review under Section § 2-307 of the Philadelphia Home Rule Charter, for up to an additional forty-five days, whenever the Commission's next scheduled meeting after introduction of the proposed legislation into Council is either ten or fewer days after such introduction or thirty or more days after such introduction.
+- 6.1.1.3 Bills authorizing the sale or purchase of real property that is less than 10,000 square feet in area. - 6.1.1.4 Bills proposing to amend the Capital Program and Capital Budget, for which the total proposed change does not exceed one percent of the total recommended Capital Budget. - 6.1.2.
+The Executive Director is hereby authorized to extend the review period, on behalf of the Commission, for any proposed legislation subject to Commission review under Section § 2-307 of the Philadelphia Home Rule Charter, for up to an additional forty-five days, whenever the Commission's next scheduled meeting, after the bill's introduction into Council, is either ten or fewer days after such introduction or thirty or more days after such introduction.